 The people of the Melbourne deserve a healthy, clean and liveable neighbourhood for decades to come.

 We will be working with all affected communities to find real solutions to Melbourne’s congestion problems.
-The Western Distributor is not it.
+The West Gate toll road is not it.

 Better Public Transport